feststelltaste/wardley-maps-audiobook/docs/index.md

 ![A Wardley Map sketch that characterizes the main ideas about this audiobook version of Simon Wardley's book.](images/header.png)

-Here you can download and listen to the (synthetic generated) audio version of [Simon Wardley](https://twitter.com/swardley)'s book ["Wardley Maps &ndash; Topographical intelligence in business"](https://medium.com/wardleymaps).
+Here you can download and listen to the (synthetically generated) audio version of [Simon Wardley](https://twitter.com/swardley)'s book ["Wardley Maps &ndash; Topographical intelligence in business"](https://medium.com/wardleymaps).

 # MP3 (full version)